 I agree that pinyin with the addition of Chinese characters should be used at all times as an alternative to or the pharmaceutical name and the botanical name.
+It is unjust to accept the language conditioned registration before, later then enforce any guidelines contradict to the conditions. and with the pharmaceutical name or botanical name in addition only under the circumstances of different herbs with same pinyin, and different Chinese characters.

-Zhao et al (2006) identified that up to 27 per cent of Chinese herbs are sourced from multiple species, making it impossible to accurately identify the species used if the herb is identified only by pinyin, Chinese characters or pharmaceutical name.
+3. Zhao et al (2006) identified that up to 27 per cent of Chinese herbs are sourced from multiple species, making it impossible to accurately identify the species used if the herb is identified only by pinyin, Chinese characters or pharmaceutical name.
 Best practice is to label herbs supplied to a patient by the botanical name to allow for accurate reference to drug-herb interaction databases, accurate tracking of potential adverse events and the informed use of evidence from pharmacological research.